mo3az-14/SIA_task/README.md

 python producer.py
 ```

-we are using the example object from the `example.json` in the producer.
+we are using the `"example"` object from the `example.json` in the producer.

-I have included 10 truthy examples and 10 falsey examples in "true examples" and "false examples".
+I have included 10 truthy and 10 falsey examples in `"true examples"` and `"false examples"`.

-If you want to change the "example" object you can copy an another json object and use it.
+Feel free to change the `"example"` by copying other examples into it.

 python snippet used to generate falsey examples:
 ```python